cocos/cocos-docs/en/physics/physics-engine.md

 ### Builtin

-**Builtin** has a built-in physics engine **collision detection only**.
+**Builtin** is a built-in physics engine providing **collision detection only**.
 Compared to other physics engines, it does not have complex physics simulation calculations, so if your project does not need this part of the physics simulation, it is recommended to use **Builtin** to make the game a smaller package.

 When using **Builtin** for development, please note the following: